CumulusNetworks/docs/content/cumulus-linux-51/Monitoring-and-Troubleshooting/Troubleshooting-Network-Interfaces/Troubleshoot-Layer-1.md

 The following specifications are useful in understanding and troubleshooting layer 1 problems:

 - {{<exlink url="https://standards.ieee.org/standard/802_3-2018.html" text="IEEE 802.3 specifications">}} define the technologies and link characteristics of the various types and speeds of Ethernet technologies.
-- {{<exlink url="https://www.snia.org/technology-communities/sff/specifications" text="SFF MSA specifications">}} define hardware construction and feature implementations specifics of the SFP and QSFP modules.
+- {{<exlink url="https://www.snia.org/technology-communities/sff/specifications" text="SFF MSA specifications">}} define the SFP and QSFP module hardware construction and feature implementation specifics.

 ### Form Factors